 The Center leases office space in Campbell, Salinas, Gilroy, and Watsonville, California, and also leases various equipment.
 The facility leases include rent escalation clauses for insurance and real estate taxes.
 All leases are classified as operating leases.
-Rental expense was \$1,488,914 for the year ended June 30, 2014.
+Rental expense was \$1,513,041 for the year ended June 30, 2016.
+The Center is currently negotiating a new lease at a new location for the Campbell office.